 Psychologist

-Sex therapists can help you to understand how persistent pelvic pain might cause painful sex.
+Sex therapists can help you understand how persistent pelvic pain might cause painful sex.
 Past experiences of painful sex may cause you to fear pain.
 This fear can create stress, tension and reduced sex drive and arousal.
-If sexual difficulties cause problems for you, it may help to discuss your feelings with a sex therapist or relationship counsellor.
+If you want to improve your sexual experience, it may help to discuss your feelings with a sex therapist.

 Dietitian